ComposableFi/composable/docs/docs/networks/picasso/governance.md

 ## OpenGov Tracks

-During Phase 1, Council members and the Technical Committee will be able to vote via a GOV NFT.
-The GOV voting has no monetary value and will function similarly to an NFT.
-This token is held by the Picasso Council and Technical Committee members.
+During Phase 1, Council members and the Technical Committee will be able to vote via a GOV token.
+The GOV token has no monetary value and held by the Picasso Council and Technical Committee members.
 Initially, there are two tracks, and four origins:

 - Root
 - Whitelisted Caller (Fast Track)